dgruber/drmaa2os/pkg/jobtracker/kubernetestracker/README.md

 # Kubernetes Tracker

 Implements the JobTracker interface for kubernetes batch jobs.
+It is a building block for implementing the DRMAA2 interface for kubernetes.

 ## Introduction

-The kubernetes tracker provides methods for managing sets of grouped batch jobs (JobSessions).
-JobSessions are implemented by using labels attached to batch job objects ("drmaa2jobsession") refering to the JobSession name.
+The kubernetes tracker provides methods for managing sets of grouped batch jobs (withing _JobSessions_). _JobSessions_ are implemented by using labels attached to batch job objects ("drmaa2jobsession") refering to the _JobSession_ name.

 ## Functionality